karlmdavis/justdavis-karl/_drafts/2019-04-25-personal-devops.md

 ## Conclusion

-At the end of the day, the DevOps philosophy is about looking at your product delivery systems in a wholistic manner, and making improvements to deliver more value, faster.
+At the end of the day, the DevOps philosophy is about looking at your product delivery systems in a holistic manner, and making improvements to deliver more value, faster.
 You can — and should — apply those same analyses and techniques to your personal daily work.

 Remember: products are built by people.
 The most important thing is to empower and trust your team.